XXLMandalorian013/Docs/GitHubMDTemplate/GitHubMDTemplate.md

 </details>

 Note: The short cuts referneced here are a combination of exsisting VSCode and a plug it from MS called [learn-markdown](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-markdown).
-Also the MD discribed below render properly on GitHub, but may look different in VSCode's defualt previewer.
+Also the MD discribed below renders properly on GitHub, but may look off or broken in VSCode's defualt previewer.
+Just roll with my examples and push them to your repo and see for yourself.

 ## Headings :man_beard: